Nourishing Vegetarian Stuffed Acorn Squash

 Make it Vegan:

-This recipe is gluten-free and vegetarian.
+This recipe is already vegetarian.
 If you want to make this acorn squash recipe vegan, just omit the cheeses or use a vegan cheese variety instead.
+To make it gluten-free, swap the bulgur wheat for a gluten-free option like quinoa or brown rice.

 Connect with Hannah Magee, RD!